Alya towards Exascale: Algorithmic Scalability using PSCToolkit: Introduction

 \section{Introduction}

 Alya is a high-performance computational mechanics code for complex coupled multi-physics engineering problems.
-In this work, we present the interfacing between Alya and the \texttt{PSCToolkit}, to overcome one of Alya's main obstacles in the path towards exascale, namely the lack of state of the art parallel algebraic linear solvers with adequate algorithmic scalability, as already identified in~\cite{ VAZQUEZ201615}, where Alya's strengths and weaknesses in facing the exascale challenge have been analyzed by scalability studies up to one hundred thousand cores.
+In this work, we present the interfacing between Alya and the \texttt{PSCToolkit} to overcome one of Alya's main obstacles in the path towards exascale, namely the lack of state-of-the-art parallel algebraic linear solvers with adequate algorithmic scalability, as already identified in~\cite{VAZQUEZ201615}, where Alya's strengths and weaknesses in facing the exascale challenge have been analyzed by scalability studies up to one hundred thousand cores.

-Although Alya can be applied to a wide range of problems, in this work, we shall concentrate on turbulent incompressible flow problems solved using a Large Eddy Simulation (LES) approach.
+Although Alya can be applied to a wide range of problems, in this work, we shall concentrate {on solving turbulent incompressible flow problems using a Large Eddy Simulation (LES) approach}.
 Due to the wide range of scales present in turbulent high-Reynolds-number flows, their accurate solution requires computational meshes with a huge number of degrees of freedom (dofs).
-Alya uses a Finite Element (FE) spatial discretization, while its time discretization is based on finite difference methods; when an implicit time discretization is applied, the two main kernels of a simulation are the assembly of stiffness matrices and the solution of the associated linear system at each time step.
-In~\cite{VAZQUEZ201615} it was observed that the FE assembly implemented in Alya showed nearly perfect scalability, as one could a priory expect, while the solution of linear systems by available iterative linear solvers was the main weakness in the path towards exascale.
-The problem is related to the Alya's lack of solvers with optimal algorithmic scalability, i.e., solvers which are able to obtain a given accuracy employing an almost constant number of iterations for increasing number of dofs.
+Alya uses a Finite Element (FE) spatial discretization, while its time discretization is based on finite difference methods; when an implicit time discretization is applied, the two main kernels of a simulation are the assembly of stiffness matrices and the solution of the associated linear system at each time step. {In~\cite{VAZQUEZ201615} the authors observed that the FE assembly implemented in Alya showed nearly perfect scalability, as one could a priory expect, while the solution of linear systems by available iterative linear solvers was the main weakness in the path towards exascale.} The problem is related to Alya's lack of solvers with optimal algorithmic scalability, i.e., solvers able to obtain a given accuracy employing an almost constant number of iterations for an increasing number of dofs.